Public financial management, public procurement and external audit

 • Helping the competent authorities review and revise strategies and regulations, set up and strengthen central public procurement institutions, train officials, introduce modern procurement approaches, and monitor performance.

-• Supporting Supreme Audit Institutions with their progress towards compliance with good European practices, in line with International Standards of Supreme Audit Institutions.
+• Supporting Supreme Audit Institutions with their progress towards compliance with good European practices, in line with International Standards of Supreme Audit Institution.

 Get in touch with our team leaders